 - how you going to pay for it.

-Those five basic components need be in there but there’s lots of room to tailor the sophistication level, up or down depending on a system so it can be done in the very small level.
+Those five basic components need be in there but there’s lots of room to tailor the sophistication level, up or down depending on a system so it can be done at the very small level.

 It’s start simple, isn’t it?
 That’s the key.